Key Takeaways

 The point-to-point contract design comes with benefits and drawbacks just like any other type of annuity.

-Given the overall complexity of indexed annuity contracts, a significant advantage of the point-to-point design is its straightforwardness.
+Given the overall complexity of fixed index annuity contracts, a significant advantage of the point-to-point design is its straightforwardness.
 “This is a simple design where you only need to look at two index points to calculate the index return,” Elle Switzer, director of Annuity Product Management at TruStage, told Annuity.org.
 “Then the cap rate, trigger rate or participation rate determine your return.”

 Point-to-point indexed annuities are also the least expensive design for insurers to hedge against.
 The insurer may pass on this lower hedging cost to the annuity owner through more generous crediting provisions, like a higher participation rate.